 Basic Materials Guide

-Disclaimer: The data furnished herein is based on years of experiece, testing and our vendors engineering information.
+Disclaimer: The data furnished herein is based on years of experience, testing and our vendors engineering information.
 All reasonable care has been taken to ensure the accuracy of the contents of this material; however, Harrington Industrial Plastics LLC shall not be liable or responsible for any loss whether direct, indirect, incidental or consequential arising out of the use of or reliance upon any of the contents of this material.

 PVC (POLYVINYL CHLORIDE) has a relatively high tensile strength and modulus of elasticity and therefore is stronger and more rigid than most other thermoplastics.
 The maximum service temperature of PVC is 140°F for Type 1.
 PVC has excellent chemical resistance to a wide range of corrosive fluids but may be damaged by ketones, aromatics, and some chlorinated hydrocarbons.
 It has proved an excellent material for process piping (liquids and slurries), water service, and industrial and laboratory chemical waste drainage.
-Joining methods are solvent welding, threading (Schedule 80 only), or flanging.
+Joining methods are solvent welding, threading (Schedule 80

 CPVC (CHLORINATED POLYVINYL CHLORIDE) is particularly useful for handling corrosive fluids at temperatures up to 210°F. In chemical resistance, it is comparable to PVC.
-It weighs about one-sixth as much as copper, will not sustain combustion (selfextinguishing), and has low thermal conductivity.
+It weighs about one-sixth as much as copper, will not sustain combustion (self-extinguishing), and has low thermal conductivity.
 Suggested uses include process piping for hot, corrosive liquids; hot and cold water lines in office buildings and residences; and similar applications above the temperature range of PVC.
 CPVC pipe may be joined by solvent welding, threading, or flanging.

 POLYPROPYLENE (HOMOPOLYMER) is the lightest thermoplastic piping material, yet it has considerable strength, outstanding chemical resistance, and may be used at temperatures up to 180°F in drainage applications.
 Polypropylene is an excellent material for laboratory and industrial drainage piping where mixtures of acids, bases, and solvents are involved.
 It has found wide application in the petroleum industry where its resistance to sulfur- bearing compounds is particularly useful in salt water disposal lines, chill water loops, and demineralized water.
 Joining methods are coil fusion and socket heat welding.